How a design thinking approach can set you up for business leadership

 It’s no longer a process that’s only used by designers.
 In fact, design thinking is often the precursor to an agile project.

-“If you're taking a design thread through, you're making sure that you understand your users, observing their behaviour and using data to analyse scenarios, test and learn,” says Sarah Nally, design thinking expert.
+“When you use design thinking, you're making sure that you understand your users, observing their behaviour and using data to analyse scenarios, test and learn,” says Sarah Nally, design thinking expert.

 “Then what you end up delivering is going to be more relevant and you can get to market faster.”